EmbodiedFoundation/AnyPos/README.md

 Thank you!

 ## License
-All the code, model weights, and data are licensed under [MIT license](./LICENSE).
+All the code, model weights, and data are licensed under [Mozilla Public License Version 2.0](./LICENSE).